garrekstemo/TransferMatrix.jl/docs/src/index.md

 solves these problems and provides the first generalized 4x4 transfer matrix algorithm available for Julia.

 ## API

-Only exported (i.e. can be used without the `TransferMatrix.` qualifier after loading the TransferMatrix.jl package with `using TransferMatrix`) types and functions are considered part of the public API of the TransferMatrix.jl package.
+Only exported types and functions are considered part of the public API.
 All of these objects are documented in this manual.
 If not, please [open an issue](https://github.com/garrekstemo/TransferMatrix.jl/issues/new).
 The advanced user is encouraged, however, to access the guts of TransferMatrix.jl and modify portions to achieve a desired outcome or test a different approach to the algorithm.
 This implementation is as modular as possible to maximize flexibility;
 each function is as small as possible so that the user may easily change any step along the way in calculating the transfer matrix, reflection or transmission spectra, electric field profile, etc.

 ## Issues and contributions